Antonio Boggia: Biography

 Born in 1799 in Urio, a town on Lake Como, not far from the border with Switzerland.
 In 1824 Boggia (aged 25) had his first issues with the law with complaints of fraudulence and many false contracts.
 He fled to the Kingdom of Sardinia where he was subject to a further trial because of a frenzy and attempted murder.
-He was jailed, but took advantage of a revolt and escaped, returning to Lombardia Veneto province as it was known at the time.
-He moved to Milan, and thanks to his ability to speak German, was given a job at the Palazzo Cusani, the seat of the military commander of Austria.
+He was jailed, but took advantage of a revolt and escaped, returning to the Kingdom of Lombardy-Venetia, as it was known at the time.
+He moved to Milan, and thanks to his ability to speak German, was given a job at the Palazzo Cusani as the seat of the military commander of Austria.
 He worked there as a firestoker and moved to a residence on Via Gesù.

 In 1831 he got married and went to live with his wife in Via Nerino, 2 in a house with their landlady, Ester Maria Perrocchio, who would become one of his victims.
 Boggia committed his first murder in April 1849.
 The victim was Angelo Ribbone who was robbed of 1,400 svanziche and his body was dismembered and hidden in a basement on Stretta Bagnera.
 On 26 February 1850, following the creation of the Carabinierei Reali, with their offices in Via Moscova in Milan, Giovanni Murier reported the disappearance of his mother, Ester Maria Perrocchio, aged 76.

 Judge Crivelli took up the investigation.
 He discovered a fake power of attorney document, officiated by a notary from Bolza di Como, which made Antonio Boggia the administrator and sole inheritor of Perrocchio's property.
 He also discovered a preexisting charge against Boggia from 1851, in which he tried to kill an acquaintance with an axe, a one Giovanni Comi.
 Boggia was sentenced by the Austrian courts and spent 3 months in a prison asylum for the insane before being released.

 Crivelli then gathered testimony from the Neighbours of his address at Via Nerino, who claimed they had seen Boggia struggling with bags of bricks, mortar and sand in a warehouse on Stretta Bagnera, close to Via Torino in the busy centre of Milan, between the Basilica di Sant'Ambrogio and the Duomo.
 A search of the site discovered the body of Ester Perrocchio buried in a niche.
 In a desk drawer at Boggia's apartment, they found another two fake power of attorney documents, one for Angelo Serafino Ribbone, a labourer and an old colleague of his, who had authorised him to take Ribbone's belongings to Boggia's aunt's house in Urio.
 People had lost track of where Ribbone was now, he was the first victim.